 - Listen to your body.
 “It’s ok to experiment with generally accepted rules especially if you have multiple illnesses.
 For example, everyone assumes that heat helps a joint feel better but that’s not the case for everybody.
 For people with Fibromyalgia it can have a negative effect and for those with Systemic JA heat might trigger a rash.
 So, you should experiment with hot and cold.
 If a hot pack doesn’t work, try a cold one.
-I’ve even heard that some people decide to grow their own cannabis seeds, which they could decide to buy at i49.net to help them manage the pain that they are experiencing from Fibromyalgia.
 And that is why it is so important to listen to your body and to do what is best for you.”

 - Find services that suit your needs.
 “I like using Pillpack.
 They’re a pharmacy that sticks all your meds in little pouches organized by time period.
 So, for example, all your 6:30 meds are in one pouch.
 You tear it off of the roll and go.
 It’s nice to focus on other areas of my health and have this one thing off my plate.”